Summary: Are you building an employee recognition-rich culture? You should be.

-Are you building an employee recognition rich culture?
-You should be.
-According to a recent article in Forbes magazine, creating a ‘recognition-rich culture’ can increase employee retention by up to 31%.
-Now that is a number worth investing in.
+According to an article in the Harvard Business Review, creating a ‘recognition-rich culture’ is the simplest way to improve morale, which in turn increases employee retention and productivity.
+Now that’s worth investing in.
 Employee recognition should not just be based on seniority or years-served.
 It should happen much more frequently.
-Employee recognition should also reward performance and actions that support company goals and initiatives.
+It should also reward performance and actions that support company goals and initiatives.
 How is this currently being done in your business?

 Make Employee Recognition Easy & Frequent

 Many of our customers were asking how they could easily integrate an employee recognition program into their intranets.
 We absolutely understood the need to make employee recognition as simple as sending a ‘thank you’ email for a job well done.

-Kudos to Employees on Your Intranet
+Kudos on Your Intranet

-“Since we have rolled out our ‘Gr8ness Employee Recognition Program’ on February 1st, using Intranet Connections’ application builder, employees have been actively interacting with the program yielding the average use of nearly one recognition nomination a day in the program’s infancy.
+“Since we have rolled out our ‘Gr8ness Employee Recognition Program’ using Intranet Connections’ application builder, employees have been actively interacting with the program yielding the average use of nearly one recognition nomination a day in the program’s infancy.
 Our cross-functional employee committee, who created the program, wanted to make the program as simple and accessible as possible so that everyone could easily nominate and receive nominations.
 The Employee Recognition Application has done just that by allowing nominators to simply fill out a form with the required information.
 As soon as the form is complete, the employee name along with a nomination summary appears on the homepage through an application feed widget and the complete recognition nomination appears on the ‘Gr8ness’ program page.
 In addition, the employee’s supervisor is sent an email after the form is submitted, so if the supervisor isn’t the one nominating, they are instantly aware of their employee’s accomplishment.”

 Employee Recognition Rewards

 “We’ve considered taking all the ‘Gr8ness Employee Recognition’ nominations and providing them to our executives so that each employee may be individually recognized by top management for their contributions to the bank.
-We’ve also discussed polling our employees to find out what type of employee recognition and rewards incentives motivates them, in essence their motivational currency.”
+We’ve also discussed polling our employees to find out what type of recognition and rewards incentives motivates them, in essence, their motivational currency.”

 Rolling Out The Recognition